 Getting There And Around

 Being separated by the mainland, Sicily can be reached both by plane or by ferry.
-The main airport is the Fontanarossa in Catania which is well linked with all the main Italian towns as well as the major European cities.
-The alternative option is the airport of Palermo.
+The main airports are the Fontanarossa in Catania and Falcone Borsellino Airport Palermo, which are well linked with all the main Italian towns as well as the major European cities.

 The best way to visit Sicily is probably by car.
 Public transports as buses and trains are also available but they are not always efficient.